worcspaul/systemback/README.md

 # systemback
 Collection of scripts to perform system backups

-These scripts are used to dump complete ext3/ext4 (future support will include xfs) filesystems to files on a remote server ready for them to be subsequently backed up by some other method.
+The idea behind these scripts is to dump complete ext3/ext4 filesystems to files on a remote server ready for them to be subsequently backed up by some other method.
+The reasons for this are twofold:

-PRE-REQUISITES

-The dump and restore commands must be present on the system:

-RedHat/CentOS
-	sudo yum install dump -y

-Debian/Ubuntu/Mint:
-	sudo apt-get install dump

-A file listing filesystem mountpoints and dumpfiles, separated by colons, e.g

-/:root.dump
-/home:home.dump
-/usr/local:usr_local.dump

-The user  backup  must exist on the remote host and have persmissions to store the dump files

-A passphrase-less SSH key needs to be created for root on each host being backed up and sent to the target host

-###########

-getinfo.pl

-This script can optionally be run in order to gather information about the system being backed up which may prove useful in a Disaster Recovery situation.

-backupsys.pl

-This script reads the input file and, having checked if the filesystem is mounted, executes th
+1. The most recent Full and Incremental backups are retained on disk and are thus immediately available in the event a full or partial restore is required.

+2. Enterprise backup software only needs to back up a handful of files to tape or VTL.
+Thus, if/when necessary to recover those files, the recovery process takes less time as the software doesn't have to build up a list of thousands (or even millions) of files to restore

+The main script will read an input file listing filesystem mountpoints and dump filenames, separated by colons, and will loop through each, performing the dump.
+When originally written, the script would write to a local, or NFS mounted filesystem but this required extra storage on the host being backed up, or the maintenance of an NFS server, with problems being caused if the NFS link went away for any length of time.
+Instead, the script now sends its output to STDOUT and pipes that to an SSH command executing dd on the remote server:

+/usr/bin/dump 0uf - / |ssh -i SSH_KEY.pub backup@remoteserver.com "dd of=/backups/FQDN-of-source/Full/root.dump"